pn1616/amfoss_tasks/task-01/SOLUTIONS.md

 ## Commands used
 ### cd
-to change directory. one of the key commands used all throughout the tasks. it allows us to navigate through directories
+to change directory. one of the key commands used all throughout the tasks. it also allows us to navigate through directories by adding ``../`` .

 ### ls
 to see the contents of a directory. adding ``la -a`` will result in showing the hidden files too.